frankshearar/Home/Package-Type.md

 - **2016-05-05** - Change style of package type names and add notion of version.
 - **2016-05-06** - Add extended example of a custom package type.
 - **2016-06-13** - Added parent `<packageTypes>` element, since the .nuspec XSD uses `<xsd:all>`.
+- **2016-06-13** - Update the .nuspec XML namespace to match the new schema.

 ## Goal